Gree

 E1

-Indoor unit stops and displays E1; unit may not respond to remote; sometimes restarts briefly then shuts down again.
+Indoor unit stops and displays E1; the unit may not respond to the remote; sometimes it restarts briefly then shuts down again.

 High Pressure Protection (Refrigeration System Overpressure)